 Good morning!
 I'm Jenessa McGuire!

-And I'm Dennis Gisch!
-Welcome to the 175th episode of the "Bear Facts", where for the past five years we've been bringing you the news from Bishop Garrigan High School.
+And I'm Jeremy Richter!
+Welcome once again to the "Bear Facts", the weekly radio show where we keep you in touch with all the news from Bishop Garrigan High School.

 "Bear Facts" Home Page